microsoft/responsible-ai-workshop/trustworthy-ai-lifecycle/README.md

-# Responsible AI Workshop - Towards a (more) trustworthy AI lifecycle for non-Generative AI
+# Responsible AI Workshop - Towards a (more) trustworthy AI lifecycle for non-generative AI

 Artificial Intelligence (AI) is being used more and more, and we can find it everywhere today.
 From recommending content on social networks to optimizing the battery of our smartphone for non-Generative AI, and with now the ability to create create new data, including visual content, text, audio, code etc. for Generative AI, this technology has made its mark because of the impressive progress it allows in different areas.